mosquito-cr/mosquito-cr.github.io/_manual/redis_backend.md

 toc: true
 ---

-Mosquito's default (currently: only) backend is Redis.
+Mosquito's default backend is Redis.
 The redis data model leverages as much atomicity as possible from redis primitives to decrease the risk of double-run errors, lost jobs, etc.

 There are two general storage mechanisms at play: hash-like metadata and queuing data.